 - It’s great marketing.
 If you make some of your corporate learning employee success stories available publicly, it shows transparency and builds trust.

 Corporate learning isn’t just a nice perk anymore—as an employee benefit, it’s a base requirement.
 But there are other ways learning and development programs reduce turnover as well.
 Consider the following:

 - Fostering internal career growth for employees improves employee engagement and commitment to the organization.

 - The cost of replacing an employee ranges from half to twice the employee’s annual salary, and that doesn’t factor in intangible costs such as the loss of institutional knowledge and customer relationships and the possible impact on team morale.

 Another major return on investing in employee training is the ability to ensure that your organization has the skills it needs to be innovative and competitive now and in the future.
 As we’ve already mentioned, half of employees may need to reskill by 2025.

 Think about that for a moment.
 Required skills are changing so fast that failing to provide ongoing learning opportunities for employees creates skills gaps within organizations.

-Of course, the objectives of an organizational learning program go beyond a desire to avoid falling behind.
+Of course, the objectives of corporate learning go beyond a desire to avoid falling behind.
 Since Gartner reports that only 36% of managers think their employees can keep pace with future skills needs, continually assessing and building skills and competencies among your workforce provides a competitive advantage.
 Once again, it’s difficult to put a dollar value on this, but the capacity to innovate that comes from being ahead has clear benefits over constantly playing catchup.

-Measuring the Overall Impact of Employee Education
+Measuring the Overall Impact of Corporate Learning

 Karen Karnis has a BA in sociology from the University of Guelph.
 She has worked in social services, higher education, communications and journalism.
 Karen is currently working toward a Master of Education in Sustainability, Creativity and Innovation through Cape Breton University.